Why Do You Need To Research Your Plastic Surgeon

 Verifying A Surgery Center's Accreditation

-Some surgeons perform cosmetic plastic surgery procedures at a freestanding surgical center, which is essentially an operating room that is in a hospital.
+Some surgeons perform cosmetic plastic surgery procedures at a freestanding surgical center, which is essentially an operating room that is not in a hospital.
 These are also called ambulatory surgery centers.
-Some plastic and cosmetic surgeons have a surgical suite within their office.
+Some plastic and cosmetic surgeons have a surgical suite within their office where they perform certain procedures.

 You can check on the accreditation of a surgery center with: